 Frequently asked questions:

-Unlike recycling, food and landfill waste, we don't have a duty to collect garden waste.
+Unlike recycling, food and general waste, we don't have a duty to collect garden waste.
 By introducing a charge, this helps keep our council tax charges down and is fairer: only those people who benefit from the service pay for it.
 Many other councils also make a charge or don't offer the service at all.

 No. It's very expensive to send waste to landfill and far better for the environment to compost green waste.
 As an alternative to having your garden waste collected, you could consider home composting or taking it to a recycling centre instead, see Find a recycling centre.

 A small amount of hay and straw is acceptable but it must not contain any shredded paper, cardboard or faeces.
 Any soiled pet waste must go in the black sack refuse for landfill waste.

 You can buy “pay as you go” council garden waste sacks which you can put out on the right day for garden waste collection.
 Please note, we only accept council garden waste sacks and no other form of sack.
 Sacks full of garden waste that are not identifiable as council-purchased sacks will not be collected.
 See Where to buy compostable sacks.